FaceFirst vs Trax

 Who should avoid Trax?

-• Free-tier limits are a blocker for your operations.
+• Free-tier limits are a blocker for your initial testing or small-scale use.

 Key decision factor